uwk2007/docs/docs/core-extensions/taxonomy.md

 :::

 ::: tip Getting Started
-To understand how to use extensions, you should read this article on [Using Extensions](../guides/basics/using-extensions.md).
- To shortcut the process, you can use the [Redux Build](http://build.redux.io/) site.
  Please be aware that a working knowledge of PHP and CSS is required to properly use this extension.
-Should you not be familiar with one or the other (or both), please refer to the following guides to get you started:
+Should you not be familiar with one or the other
+ (or both), please refer to the following guides to get you started:
  [Getting Started with PHP](http://www.php.net/manual/en/tutorial.php), [CSS Introduction](http://www.w3schools.com/css/css_intro.asp).